 Agricultural wastes and specially grown plants can be used as a fuel to run small power stations.
 As plants grow they absorb carbon dioxide (the main gas responsible for climate change) which is then released when the plants are burnt.
 So using biomass does not add any extra carbon dioxide into the atmosphere.
 Specially grown ‘energy crops’ can provide not only an environmentally sound source of electricity, but also an important new opportunity for farmers.
-However, there are concerns about the sustainability of sourcing biomass from countries where forests are being cleared to make way for fast growing plants that are then used as biomass and with transporting biomass long distances.
+However, about half of all biomass fuel used for electricity generation in Britain is imported.
+This raises concerns about the environmental impact and sustainability of the biomass production and with the impact of transporting biomass long distances.

 As rubbish decomposes in the landfill sites where our household waste is dumped, it gives off methane gas.
 This gas can be captured and burnt in a gas turbine to produce electricity.
-Burning the gas does give off carbon dioxide but since methane, which is emitted from the landfill site, is a much more powerful greenhouse gas it is better to burn it than to allow the methane to escape into the atmosphere.
-There are already many landfill gas systems operating in the UK.
+Burning the gas does give off carbon dioxide but since methane is a much more powerful greenhouse gas it is better to burn it than to allow the methane to escape into the atmosphere.
+There are around 450 landfill gas sites operating in the UK.

 Green electricity tariffs

-Some electricity suppliers provide details the different types of green electricity included in their tariffs.
-If there are particular sources you want or don’t want, then check out the different suppliers.
+Some electricity suppliers provide details of the different types of green electricity included in their tariffs.
+If there are particular sources you want, or don’t want, then check out the different suppliers.

 The UK will burn more than half its rubbish as it doubles the number of incinerators over next 10 years, i News, 11 January 2019